ncjones/blog/src/content/tidying-first-for-sustainable-software-development.md

 ## What is Code Quality?

 Unlike other components of software quality, like correctness and responsiveness, code quality does not directly impact the user.
-Instead, it only impacts the developer; a developer's job is harder when code quality is poor.
+Only the developer is directly impacted; a developer's job is harder when code quality is poor.

 The relationship between code quality and ease of change is so significant that "ease of change" is one of the best proxies we have for defining code quality.